The 5 Best Versions of Dickens' A Christmas Carol

 Gonzo as Charles Dickens really manages to create the perfect melding of classic Dickens and modern humor.
 It’s my favorite Christmas movie of all time, and I plan on this magnificent film remaining a household tradition for many Christmases to come.

 Did we miss your favorite version of A Christmas Carol?
 There are just so many good ones to choose from.
-Which one is #1 in your heart?
+Which film is #1 in your heart?